cloudprogrammers/01_package_management_ec2_hometask_4/README.md

 3. Verify Docker is Installed Correctly

 ```
-sudo docker run hello-world
+sudo systemctl status docker
 ```

-Run the Hello World container to verify that Docker is installed correctly
+Check the installation by verifying that Docker daemon is running.
+The message should say that the Docker daemon is running.

 **Summary**
 You now understand how to add a new repository to your Ubuntu system, a crucial skill for installing software not available in the default Ubuntu repositories.